-Students are required to have a valid Australian nationally coordinated criminal history check at all times while on Placement.
+Students are required to always have a valid Australian nationally coordinated criminal history check while on Placement.

-An Australian nationally coordinated criminal history check may be issued by the Australian Federal Police, a state or territory police agency or an organisation appropriately accredited by the Australian Criminal Intelligence Commission, and is valid if:
+An Australian nationally coordinated criminal history check may be issued by the Australian Federal Police, a state or territory police agency, or an organisation appropriately accredited by the Australian Criminal Intelligence Commission, and is valid if:

-(a) issued within the past three years or not more than six months prior to the commencement of the program of study whichever is later.
+a) issued within the past three years or not more than six months prior to the commencement of the course of study whichever is later.